Biases in Non-Unitary Partitions: Concluding Remarks

 thus generalizing the result of Kim and Kim \cite{zbMATH07394382}.
-Limited data suggests that this inequality is reversed if we consider $q_{j,k,m}(n)$ instead of $p_{j,k,m}(n)$.
+Limited data suggest that this inequality is reversed if we consider $q_{j,k,m}(n)$ instead of $p_{j,k,m}(n)$.
 It would be interesting to obtain a unified proof of this observation. \item Kim, Kim, and Lovejoy \cite{zbMATH07394382} and Kim and Kim \cite{zbMATH07394382} also study asymptotics of some of their parity biases.
 It would be interesting to study such asymptotics for our cases as well. \item All the proofs in this paper are analytical.
-It would be interesting to obtain combinatorial proofs of some of these results. \item Analytical proofs of the inequalities \eqref{eq:22} and \eqref{eq:33} would also be of interest to see if we can obtain more generalized results of a similar flavour. \item Alanazi and Nyirenda \cite{AlanaziNyirenda} and Chern \cite{Chern2} study some more classes of partitions where the parts are separated by parity, following the work of Andrews \cite{andrews}.
-It would be interesting to see if inequalities of the type proved in Theorems \ref{Peu} and \ref{Qeu} can be proved for these cases as well as for other classes studied by Andrews \cite{andrews}. \item It appears that there is a lot of interesting (parity) biases to be unearthed for different types of partition functions, a systematic study of such (parity) biases would also be of interest. \end{enumerate}
+It would be interesting to obtain combinatorial proofs of some of these results. \item Analytical proofs of the inequalities \eqref{eq:22} and \eqref{eq:33} would also be of interest to see if we can obtain more generalized results of a similar flavor. \item Alanazi and Nyirenda \cite{AlanaziNyirenda} and Chern \cite{Chern2} study some more classes of partitions where the parts are separated by parity, following the work of Andrews \cite{andrews}.
+It would be interesting to see if inequalities of the type proved in Theorems \ref{Peu} and \ref{Qeu} can be proved for these cases as well as for other classes studied by Andrews \cite{andrews}. \end{enumerate}